 - Team Physician, ATP and WTA Professional Tennis Tour, 1998-Present

 Dr. Kristina Blohm is a sports endocrinologist at Scottsdale Sports Medicine Institute.

 She is excited to bring her expertise in Women’s Health and head up the Sexual Medicine and Mature Female Athlete Program at SSMI.

-Dr. Blohm is Arizona’s elite quadruple board certified M.D. in Endocrine and Metabolism, Anti-Aging and Sexual Medicine, Geriatric Medicine and Internal Medicine.
+Dr. Blohm is Arizona’s elite quadruple board certified M.D. in Endocrinology and Metabolism, American Academy of Anti-Aging Medicine, Geriatric Medicine and Internal Medicine.

 She is a Phoenix Magazine Top Doctor and has treated thousands of patients to achieve hormone balance, vitality and longevity for more than 21 years.
 Dr. Blohm integrates the best of Western and Eastern Medicine, healing modalities and philosophies.